-Our initial shareholders own 20% of our issued and outstanding ordinary shares immediately following the completion of the Public Offering, excluding the private placement shares underlying the private placement units.
+Our initial shareholders own 70.5% of our issued and outstanding ordinary shares following the redemptions in connection with the EGM, excluding the private placement shares underlying the private placement units.
 Our initial shareholders and management team also may from time to time purchase Class A ordinary shares prior to our initial business combination.
-Our amended and restated memorandum and articles of association provide that, if we seek shareholder approval of an initial business combination, such initial business combination will be approved if we receive an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of our ordinary shares which are represented in person or by proxy and are voted at a general meeting of the company, including the founder shares.
-As a result, in addition to our initial shareholders' founder shares and private placement shares, we would need 11,623,470, or 35.9%, of the 32,369,251 public shares sold in the Public Offering to be voted in favor of an initial business combination in order to have our initial business combination approved (assuming all outstanding shares are voted).
+Our Articles provide that, if we seek shareholder approval of an initial business combination, such initial business combination will be approved if we receive an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of our ordinary shares which are represented in person or by proxy and are voted at a general meeting of the company, including the founder shares.
+As a result, in addition to our initial shareholders' founder shares and private placement shares, we would not need any of the public shares sold in the Public Offering to be voted in favor of an initial business combination in order to have our initial business combination approved (assuming all outstanding shares are voted).
 However, if our initial business combination is structured as a statutory merger or consolidation with another company under Cayman Islands law, the approval of our initial business combination will require a special resolution passed by the affirmative vote of at least two-thirds of our ordinary shares which are represented in person or by proxy and are voted at a general meeting of the company.
-Accordingly, if we seek shareholder approval of our initial business combination, the agreement by our initial shareholders and management team to vote in favor of our initial business combination will increase the likelihood that we will receive an ordinary resolution, being the requisite shareholder approval for such initial business combination.
+Accordingly, if we seek shareholder approval of our initial business combination, the agreement by our initial shareholders and management team to vote in favor of our initial business combination will determine the likelihood that we will receive an ordinary resolution, being the requisite shareholder approval for such initial business combination.